Eirinintz/Eirinintz/README.md

 ## I'm Eirini Ntzani 👀

-### I study at the Department of Digital Systems in Sparta!🎓
+### Graduated with a Bachelor's degree in Digital Systems in Sparta!🎓

 You can find me on: